LuanPM284/Learn/C#/CsharpNotes.md

 |Create a variable: Variable type Varaible name|new Object of Class Employee()|

 Constructors
-- called when instatiating an object happens
+- Called when instantiating an object
 - Default or custom
 - Used to set initial valuesss